0xAX/linux-insides/Misc/how_kernel_compiled.md

   HOSTCC  arch/x86/boot/compressed/mkpiggy
 ```

-Where the `vmlinux.bin` is the `vmlinux` with striped debuging information and comments and the `vmlinux.bin.bz2` compressed `vmlinux.bin.all` + `u32` size of `vmlinux.bin.all`.
+Where `vmlinux.bin` is the `vmlinux` file with debuging information and comments stripped and the `vmlinux.bin.bz2` compressed `vmlinux.bin.all` + `u32` size of `vmlinux.bin.all`.
 The `vmlinux.bin.all` is `vmlinux.bin + vmlinux.relocs`, where `vmlinux.relocs` is the `vmlinux` that was handled by the `relocs` program (see above).
 As we got these files, the `piggy.S` assembly files will be generated with the `mkpiggy` program and compiled:

 ```Makefile
   MKPIGGY arch/x86/boot/compressed/piggy.S
   AS      arch/x86/boot/compressed/piggy.o
 ```

-This assembly files will contain computed offset from a compressed kernel.
+This assembly files will contain the computed offset from the compressed kernel.
 After this we can see that `zoffset` generated:

 ```Makefile
   ZOFFSET arch/x86/boot/zoffset.h